-Under our Subsidiary Incentive Plan ("SIP"), which is applicable to our subsidiary management teams, each participant has a target bonus equal to 30%-50% of his or her annual base salary.
-The bonus amount is determined by the following four factors: (a) 30% of bonus amount is dependent upon overall company performance; (b) 35%-45% is dependent upon subsidiary financial performance; (c) 15%-20% is dependent upon individual goals established at the discretion of the President or Chief Executive Officer; and (d) 10%-20% is dependent upon subsidiary safety performance.
-The percentages for items (b), (c), and (d) may be adjusted for an individual at the discretion of the President or Chief Executive Officer.
+Under our Subsidiary Incentive Plan ("SIP"), which is applicable to our subsidiary management teams, and includes Mr. Acree, each participant has a target bonus equal to 30%-50% of his or her annual base salary.
+The bonus amount is determined by the following four factors: (a) 30% of bonus amount is dependent upon overall company performance; (b) 35%-45% is dependent upon subsidiary financial performance; (c) 15%-20% is dependent upon individual goals established at the discretion of the President and Chief Executive Officer; and (d) 10%-20% is dependent upon subsidiary safety performance.
+The percentages for items (b), (c), and (d) may be adjusted for an individual at the discretion of the President and Chief Executive Officer.
 Earned bonuses under the SIP are payable only if the individual is an employee in "good standing."
-An participant is in good standing under the SIP if the participant (a) has not resigned, (b) has not indicated an intention to resign, (c) has not been notified that his employment has been terminated and (d) is not on a performance improvement plan.
+A participant is in good standing under the SIP if the participant (a) has not resigned, (b) has not indicated an intention to resign, (c) has not been notified that his employment has been terminated and (d) is not on a performance improvement plan.

-The SIP is administered by our Senior Management Team that approve annually developed performance measures, performance standards, award levels, and award payments subject to approval by the Compensation Committee of the overall plan.
+The SIP is administered by our Senior Management Team (Mr. Pearson and Mr. Stauffer) who approve annually developed performance measures, performance standards, award levels, and award payments subject to approval by the Compensation Committee of the overall plan.
 Achievement of goals is also determined by our Senior Management Team.